Mental

 It is important to discuss your condition openly with your children, at a level they can understand.
 Do this in a clear, age-appropriate way so that they do not develop fears or wrong ideas about what is going on.

 Children may behave differently after they learn about your diagnosis.
-They may begin to act more mature or they may begin to misbehave.
-These behaviors are ways that they try to cope with your condition.
+They may begin to act more mature, or they may begin to misbehave.
+These behaviors are ways that they may try to cope with your condition.
 If you are concerned about how your child might be dealing with your diagnosis, you may want to discuss this with your child’s health care provider.

 Coping Strategies